-I was told that there were only four,
+I was told there were only four,

-That I didn't need to worry much.
+That I wouldn't need to worry much.

 Though they might try to get through one of the doors,